pewpewlive/ppl-docs/docs/APIs/PewPew.md

   z: FixedPoint
 )
 ```
-Sets the position of the mesh to x,y,z, relative to the center ofthe customizable entity identified by `id`
+Sets the position of the mesh to x,y,z, relative to the center of the customizable entity identified by `id`

 ---